golchha21/wp-plugin-boilerplate/README.md

 # Plugin Boilerplate – Settings Framework

-A reusable, OOP-based WordPress admin settings framework designed for real plugins:
+A reusable, OOP-based WordPress admin settings framework designed for **real-world plugins**, not demos.

+This framework gives you a solid foundation for building complex, maintainable plugin settings without fighting the WordPress Settings API.

+**This is not a generator.**
+It’s a **copy–rename–adapt foundation** you use to build your own plugins.

+---

+## Key Features

-- Independent options per field (no serialized arrays)
+- Independent options per field (no serialized option arrays)
+- Prefix-based option naming for clean storage and easy cleanup
-- Tab-based settings UI
+- Tab-based settings UI with safe per-tab saving
-- Per-tab Settings API registration (no data loss)
+- Fully namespaced, PSR-12–compliant architecture
+- Expandable field system with first-class sanitization
+- WordPress-native data helpers (post types, taxonomies, roles, users)
+- Production-grade Media field (IDs only, reorderable, removable)
-- Safe lifecycle cleanup (activate / deactivate / uninstall)
+- Safe lifecycle handling (activate / deactivate / uninstall)
-- Prefix-based export / import
 - Tools tab rendered outside the Settings API

-This is not a boilerplate generator.
-It’s a **foundation** you copy, rename, and adapt to build real plugins.

 ---